ocadotechnology/aimmo/docs/architecture/games/generators.md

 #### The Main Map Generator

-The main map is supposed to be used for the generation of big words.
+The main map is supposed to be used for the generation of big worlds.
 The whole map is randomly generated, but the generation is regulated by the [World Map](world-map) settings.

 Obstacles are filled according to the obstacle ratio.
 Once an obstacle is added we ensure that each habitable cell can reach each other, thus the map will be connected and each generated avatar can reach others.